If you have a McGill ID, use this form (log in above) to request training on liquid-state NMR, solid-state NMR, or EPR.

 There are two routes for liquid-state NMR training.
-Users who expect to become independent with small molecule NMR experiments should first take level 1 and then level 2 training.
-Level 1 is for the sample changer instruments and processing.
-It consists of an online (Zoom) portion for safety procedures and using software (between 45 minutes and 1 hour) and an in-person one-on-one demonstration of the autosampler instruments (15 minutes).
+Users who expect to become independent with small molecule NMR experiments should select "liquid-state NMR".
+Training consists of a portion for safety procedures and using software (about 30 minutes) and a one-on-one demonstration of the autosampler instruments (15 minutes).
 You do not need to bring a sample, although you should not request training until you will need to use the instruments, as otherwise you will forget what you have learned by the time you need to run samples.
-Level 2 is for the non-sample changer instruments and advanced processing.
-It too has an online (Zoom) and an in-person one-on-one component, each of which takes about 30 minutes.
-You may bring a sample if you wish and you are encouraged to bring some data.
-You should usually leave a couple of weeks or so between level 1 and level 2 training.
+Once you have learned how to prepare NMR samples and use the autosampler instruments on your own, you may follow this up with training on the non-sample changer instruments ("part 2 training"); email Kirilldirectly for this.

 Users who wish to use liquid-state NMR for one particular application which is not related to small molecule NMR (for example, determination of chitosan degree of deacetylation) should choose liquid-state NMR training (special topics).
 In this case, you will bring your sample and will work with the facility manager to determine the best way to run your experiment.

 Solid-state NMR training and EPR training is done on your samples.
-Robin, the NMR/EPR manager, will work with you until you are confident in the basic steps of your experiment.
+Kirill, the NMR/EPR manager, will work with you until you are confident in the basic steps of your experiment.
 For solid-state NMR, this includes packing rotors, spinning them up, acquiring spectra of standard samples, and acquiring your own samples.
 For EPR, this includes turning the instrument on and off, inserting samples, tuning the resonator, setting parameters, and acquiring data.
-There are both online and in-person components to this training